 Field Trips

-The festival continues Saturday and Sunday at The John Wesley Powell River History Museum
+Field trips depart Saturday April 11th and Sunday April 12th from the John Wesley Powell River History Museum in Green River.

 Temple Mountain

-Join us on an exciting trip to Temple Mountain, where we'll embark on a geological adventure spanning a remarkable period in Earth’s history.
+Join geologist Benjamin Burger on an exciting 4-wheel drive trip to Temple Mountain, where we'll embark on a geological adventure spanning a remarkable period in Earth’s history.
+We’ll see the rocks that mark our planet’s largest extinction event, as well as historic uranium mines linked to the birth of the atomic era.

 Geological Glory of The San Rafael Swell